 1- Bags Within Bags (bag inception)

 Divide your stuff into smaller bags.
-Instead of throwing everything together in your backpack, get a bunch of plastic bags (everyone has tonnes of grocery store bags in their house) and organise your stuff so it’s easier to find.
+Instead of throwing everything together in your backpack, get a bunch of plastic bags (everyone has tonnes of grocery store bags in their house) and organize your stuff so it’s easier to find.
 The bags also help keep the water off your things.
 For example, some of my bags are for:

 Electronics (cords, Kindle, etc).

-Notebook, sketchbook, pencils and pens.
+Notebook, sketchbook, pencils, and pens.

 I usually put the least important stuff at the bottom of my bag, and the things I need to access the most near the top.
 I find myself unpacking and repacking quite often, just to remake a mental inventory and get the weight distribution right.

-One disadvantage is that you make a lot more noise than you realise, and you only find out when you’re packing in a dorm at 5 am before you catch that 12-hour bus to the next destination… Probably waking up everyone in the room.
+One disadvantage is that you make a lot more noise than you realize, and you only find out when you’re packing in a dorm at 5 am before you catch that 12-hour bus to the next destination… Probably waking up everyone in the room.

 2- Steal your mom’s Tupperware!
 Or buy some at the dollar store